PropertyData's Automated Valuation Model (AVM) makes it easy to quickly value any urban or suburban property in England or Wales.

 Once you've entered all the fields, click 'Value property' and after a short wait you'll get your valuation.

-At the top you'll see a summary of the inputs you provided in plain English.
+At the top you'll see a summary of the inputs you provided.

 Next the important bit – a sale valuation on the left (with the margin of error shown below), and a rental valuation on the right (with the representative rental yield shown below).